 With paper work done, passport prepared for Yasik in the chosen name, some child-sized clothing bought, airplane tickets in hand, the night before the flight we opened one of the bottles of wine we had packed as gifts meant to smooth our way into Russian offices; we had crossed off every note on our naive checklist preparing for an adoption.
 We dusted off the peeling paint and sat on the cement steps of our front porch under what stars we could see through all the street lights and passing cars, and dreamed about our coming life with him.
 We saw ourselves as very lucky people.

-At lunch we finally met a translator, a school teacher who said the lunch we shared with her was more than her monthly salary.
+At lunch we were met by a translator, a school teacher, who had been hired to guide us through the two day adoption process.
+We had caviar and vodka for lunch.
+But it was not all grand old hotel and extravagant foods.
+The translator pointed out that the lunch we shared with her was more than her monthly salary.
 It became an uncomfortably extravagant lunch as we took in that piece of information.
-The translator answered questions no one so far had been able to because of the language barrier.
-She told us Yasik was “a gifted boy”, musical and helpful with others.
-His interest in music was immediately evident and over the years we have caught him in the act of helpfulness.
-After the meal, we went to a few offices to take his name off Russian records and give each official a small gift to help with the process-bribery to us, but courtesy to them.
-If you google tourist tips for Russia you will find these sites to be quite specific about the need to bring a gift and which gifts are appropriate and which are not.
-The sites suggest foreigners “dress sharply, arrive on time, be patient while waiting for the notoriously late Russians – and bring a gift”.
+She went on to tell us something about living in post-Soviet Russia under Yeltsin, what it was like to be a school teacher in Russia, and perhaps, had been prepped for the questions the orphanage assumed we might ask .
+Questions such as,” What is Yasik like?”
+She told us Yasik was a gifted boy, musical and helpful with others.
+I am sure she got the response she was looking for with that description.
+When we went to the orphanage later that afternoon, we did see a child size piano in the play room, locking in my determination to drag Yasik through 6 years of piano once we returned to Canada.
+She went on to say that Yasik had taken a special interest in being an older brother to a a little girl with Downs Syndrome.
+After the meal, we went to a few offices to take Yasik’s name off Russian records and to give each official a small gift to help with the process-bribery to us, but courtesy to them.
+If you google tourist tips for Russia, sites suggest foreigners “dress sharply, arrive on time, be patient while waiting for the notoriously late Russians – and bring a gift”.
+You will find these sites to be quite specific: bring a gift and make sure to check the appropriateness list.
 Did we dress sharply?
-I doubt it for on the afternoons we played tourist I noticed a few women looking down (‘down’ is to be taken both literally and figuratively) on my sandals and casual attire, attire I felt to be comfortably trendy.
+I doubt it for on the afternoons we played tourist I noticed a few women looking down (‘down’ is to be taken both literally and figuratively) on my sandals and casual attire, attire I felt back home to be comfortably trendy- well maybe that is a stretch.
 I don’t know if we arrived on time as the timetable was in the hands of our driver and translator.
-No one seemed to be upset, only gracious and accepting.
+And being dependent on the team provided to us, we were not aware if anyone was late or not.
 To participate in the custom of gift–giving, we had been carefully instructed pre-trip by Julia, our adoption facilitator, and were prepared to hand a gift over each time the translator raised her eyebrow in the direction of our bag.
 It felt shifty to us which only points to our narrow understanding of cultural differences.
-As I said, the people we dealt with in the process of adoption were unfailingly gracious.
+No one seemed to be upset, only gracious and accepting.

 In one office where we waited in the outer office on wooden benches while the interpreter talked to the staff in an inner office, we watched an inch worm work its way across the floor.
 Dave tried to help the little thing and it freaked in terror.